What is scope creep?

 If a project takes a long time or is more complex than initially defined, scope creep can quickly set in.
 When red-flag issues are not quickly discussed and resolved, a project can quickly get out of hand and client-contractor relationships can become strained.

 It will be much easier to identify and manage scope creep if you start with a well-defined project scope.
 Before you document project scope, be rigorous in gathering requirements and interviewing stakeholders to ensure you have a full picture of what the project will entail.

 2. Set clear and measurable objectives

 Your project plan should clearly articulate the work that will be done with milestones and metrics.

-3. Communicate the impact of scope creep
+3. Communicate the impact

 Ultimately, you are the project manager and it is important that you are able to clearly articulate how any project changes will impact the overall quality and performance of the project.

 As the expert, you need to be able to say no to any changes that will have a negative impact or that will not add value.
 You may even discuss saving certain changes until the project is complete, and then have a plan for a follow-up project to tackle outstanding items.